mike-north/certin/packages/types/etc/types.api.md

     logPasswordRequestNotice(reason: string): void;
 }

-// Warning: (ae-internal-missing-underscore) The name "IDomainCertificateConfigOptions" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "IDomainCertificateConfig" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export interface IDomainCertificateConfigOptions {
+export interface IDomainCertificateConfig {
     // (undocumented)
     commonName: string;
     // (undocumented)